zero-proxy/zero-proxy/README-en_US.md

 ## ✨ Features

 - 🎨 One proxy can handle ETH and ETC proxy in the same time.
+- 🔥 support all well-known pools such as ethermine/flexpool/2miners/hiveon/poolin/f2pool/ezil, etc.
 - 🚀 A aws-ts.medium server can accept 3000+ workers and run stably.
 - 🌈 One proxy can listen on multiple ports and connect to multiple pools.
 - 📦 The highly efficient agent algothrim does it best to reduce the wast of shares and keep the hashrate of client worker normal.